CommunityToolkit/WindowsCommunityToolkit/docs/controls/RangeSelector.md

 If you want to use the RangeSelector using a step frequency, there is a `StepFrequency` property to set the interval between the values on the RangeSelector.
 For example; if you set `StepFrequency` to 2, using Minimum at 0 and Maximum at 10, the range values you can set will be 0,2,4,6,8,10.

+## TickFrequency

+For a visual representation of 'ticks' on the range selector, there is a `TickFrequency` property to set the interval between them.

+## TickPlacement

+In order to change the placement of the ticks, use the `TickPlacement` property.
+There are five options, None, Inline, Outside, BottomLeft, TopRight.
+The default is Inline.

+## TickOffset

+If you want the ticks to start at a later point, use this property to define the offset.

 ## Example Image

 ![RangeSelector animation](../resources/images/Controls-RangeSelector.gif "RangeSelector")